Oscillons and Dark Matter: Life and death of an oscillon

 Let us now present the results of the numerical evolution of oscillon profiles, according to \eqref{eq:eom}.
 As in the previous sections, we make a distinction between $p \geq 0$ and $p < 0$, choosing $p = \pm 1/2$ as its representatives.
 We find that the potential with $p = 1/2$ supports oscillons with a lifetime $\tau \approx 3 \times 10^8 \, m^{-1}$.
 For $p=-1/2$ we quote only a lower bound $\tau \geq 6.5 \times 10^8 \, m^{-1}$ on the lifetime because we have not seen the oscillons to decay in our simulations after $~1200$ CPU hours.
 A snapshot of the lifetime of representative oscillons can be seen in Fig.~\ref{fig:oscillon_lifetime}, where we have also included the $p = 0$ case to show that potentials with $0 \leq p <1$ lead to comparable oscillon lifetimes.
 The values of $A$ and $\sigma$ that we used as initial conditions are $A_{p=1/2} = 2.1~F$, $\sigma_{p=1/2} = 2.45~m^{-1}$; $A_{p=0} = 2~F$, $\sigma_{p=0} = 1.9~m^{-1}$; $A_{p=-1/2} = 2~F$, $\sigma_{p=-1/2} = 1.83~m^{-1}$.

 We list the values of $\phi_{c}, R_{\text{osc}}$, $M_{\text{osc}}$ and $\omega_{\text{osc}}$ at the time of oscillon decay for $p = 1/2$ and at $t = 6.5 \times 10^8~m^{-1}$ for $p = -1/2$ in Table \ref{table:critical_oscillon_params}.
-Numerically we define $R_{osc}$ as that value of $r$ such that the energy from $r = 0$ to $r = R_{osc}$ is equal to $90 \%$ of the total energy in the lattice.
+Numerically we define $R_{\text{osc}}$ as that value of $r$ such that the energy from $r = 0$ to $r = R_{osc}$ is equal to $90 \%$ of the total energy in the lattice.

 In conclusion, our analysis shows that oscillons supported by the potentials~\eqref{eq:potmon} have the largest lifetimes ever encountered in the literature.
 In particular, for $p>0$ we find~$\tau \approx 10^8 \, m^{-1}$.
 Even more intriguing is the case of $p < 0$, for which we have not yet witnessed oscillon decay after $t = 6.5 \times 10^8 \, m^{-1}$.
-The fact that $\omega_{\text{osc}}$ for $p = -1/2$ is still well below $m$ suggests that in this case lifetimes can be several orders of magnitude larger than what we have been able to probe so far.
-This hint is further supported by a simple fit to the available data.

 Before moving on to the next chapter of oscillon biography, let us provide details of the numerical method which the results of this subsection are based on.
 We have evolved an oscillon profile with initial conditions set by \eqref{eq:profile} and $\dot{\phi}(t = 0) = 0$, using the full non-linear equations~\eqref{eq:eom}.
 We implemented a staggered leapfrog scheme with a three-point spatial Laplacian accurate to $\OO(dx^2)$.
 We kept a fixed ratio between spatial and time discretization $dr = 5 dt$, and used Neumann boundary conditions at $r = 0$ and second order absorbing boundary conditions at the end of the grid.
 The typical sizes of the grids we have used vary between $50$ and $80$ units of physical distance, with $dr = 0.05$.
 While these are the typical values, we also have examples with $dr = 0.01$ and up to $100$ units of physical distance to check stability and robustness of our numerics.
 Furthermore, we have checked that absorbing boundary conditions remove radiation efficiently from the lattice without introducing significant noise.
 We used Python to write our code and it has been benchmarked by reproducing the results in \cite{Salmi:2012ta}.